BaderLab/GenAnT/2-GeneratingGeneModels/README.md

     --maxCores 32 \
     --maxMemory 64G \
     --realTimeLogging \
-    --batchSystem single_machine # can remove if you have cactus working on your system for other projects, but is only required to switchfor alignments of >2 species.
+    --batchSystem single_machine # can remove if you have cactus working on your system for other projects, but is only required to switch for alignments of >2 species.
    ```

 1. Convert HAL file to chain file